-11. ( ) ( ) ( ) ( )

-Sur M. Koleists 1/2/14

 Signature, Authorized Facility Representative Date

 Gregory M. Roberts, A.A.E.

 Printed Name

 Director of Aviation

 Title

 August 16, 2002

 Date of full implementation

-(GR)
+Date of full implementation

 Management Initials

-C-K Associates
+9070 i C-K Associates

 ENGINEER'S CERTIFICATION

 I hereby certify that: (i) I am familiar with the requirements of the SPCC rule [Title 40 Code of Federal Regulations (CFR) Part 112]; (ii) I and my agent have visited and examined the facility; (iii) the plan has been prepared in accordance with good engineering practice, including consideration of applicable industry standards, and with the requirements of the SPCC rule; (iv) the procedures for inspection and testing have been established; and (v) the plan is adequate for the facility, with exceptions as noted below.